 3. Practice Earthing

-If you haven’t heard of Earthing, it might quickly become one of your favourite self care habits to support mental health.
-It’s a fairly simple practice, but it yields incredible physical, mental, and emotional benefits.
+If you haven’t heard of Earthing, it might quickly become one of your favourite self care habits to support your mind and body wellbeing.

 4. Exercise Outdoors